-If you or a loved one are suffering from substance abuse and addiction, know that you are not alone and a life free of addiction is possible.
-Help is available as there are many inpatient drug rehab and inpatient alcohol rehab centers in the country that can provide you with the right treatment and care, so you can win the battle against addiction.
+If you or a loved one are suffering from substance abuse or addiction, know that you are not alone and achieving a life free from addiction is possible.
+Help is available.
+There are many inpatient drug rehab and inpatient alcohol rehab centers that can provide the right treatment and assistance to help you win the battle against addiction.

-In a study commissioned by the National Institute of Alcohol Abuse and Alcoholism (NIAAA), it was revealed that over 23 million adults in the United States have struggled with problematic drug use and that a majority of them never received any form of treatment.
-The prevalence of drug use and lack of treatment are concerning considering the negative impact of substance abuse disorder on the person affected, his family, the community, and the society as a whole.
+A 2015 study commissioned by the National Institute of Alcohol Abuse and Alcoholism (NIAAA) reported that over 23 million adults in the United States have struggled with problematic drug use and that a majority have never received any form of treatment.
+The prevalence of drug use and lack of treatment are concerning considering the negative impact of substance abuse disorder on the person affected, his or her family, the community, and society as a whole.

 Benefits of Inpatient Drug Rehab